tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 The SLH-DSA-x-yf/s "f/s" in the above table denotes whether SLH-DSA is using SHAKE or SHA-2 as an underlying hash function "x" and whether it is the fast (f) or small (s) version for "y" bit AES security level.
 Refer to {{?I-D.ietf-lamps-cms-sphincs-plus}} for further details on SLH-DSA algorithms.

-The following table discusses the signature size differences for similar SLH-DSA algorithm security levels with the "simple" version but for different categories i.e., (f) for fast verification and (s) for compactness/smaller.
-Both SHA-256 and SHAKE-256 parameterization output the same signature sizes, so both have been included.
+The following table compares the signature sizes for different SLH-DSA algorithm categories at equivalent security levels, using the "simple" version.
+The categories include "(f)" for fast signature generation, and "(s)" for smaller signature size and faster verification, although with slower signature generation.
+Both SHA-256 and SHAKE-256 parameterizations produce the same signature sizes and are therefore included together in the table.

 | PQ Security Level | Algorithm | Public key size (in bytes) | Private key size (in bytes) | Signature size (in bytes) |
 | ------------------ | --------------------------------- | --------------------------- | --------------------------- | ------------------------------------ |